Understanding and Supporting Adolescents with an Opioid Use Disorder

 Implementation Supports for Health Care Providers Who Treat Adolescents

 Implementation support can be key for health care providers to be willing to start and continue to provide medications for opioid use disorder to adolescents.
-Perspectives on Medication Treatment for Opioid Use Disorder in Adolescents: Results from a Provider Learning Series by Peavy KM et al in Substance Use & Misuse (2023;58(1):160-162) describes the content of a learning series in Washington State and the level of support for treatment medications among different types of health care staff.
+Perspectives on Medication Treatment for Opioid Use Disorder in Adolescents: Results from a Provider Learning Series by Peavy KM et al in Substance Use & Misuse (2023;58(1):160-162) describes the content of an online learning series in Washington State and the level of support for treatment medications among different types of health care staff.

 Medications for Opioid Use Disorder in Adolescents